 To prove that EGV enjoys a strong notion of progress we identify a canonical form for configurations.
-We prove that every well-typed configuration is equivalent to a well-typed configuration in canonical form, and that irreducible ground configurations are equivalent to either a value or halt.
+We prove that every well-typed configuration is equivalent to a well-typed configuration in canonical form, and that ground configurations can always either reduce, or are equivalent to either a value or halt.